conversejs/community-plugins/packages/offline-reply/readme.md

 The recieving user can reply inline or open ConverseJS to have a full blown chat conversation.

 ## Warning
-This plugin is experimental and was created to explore peer-to-peer web push notifications across the different browser platforms.
-In order to reply a message, user credentials are included in the encrypted web push message.
+This plugin is experimental and was created to explore peer-to-peer web push notifications across the different browser platforms and investigate sending xmpp messages in a service worker.
 Use at own risk.